 Farmers, however, will be reluctant to take these actions if they result in heightened food-safety risks.
 Birds are indeed a cause for concern for many farmers as they are known to carry multiple pathogens, are difficult to exclude from farms, and regularly defecate on crops.
 However, the little food-safety-related work that has been done on wild birds has focused on only a few species (and those species form a minority of farmland bird communities).
 Moreover, existing studies stop at examining pathogen prevalence and do not holistically assess food-safety risk.
 For a species to pose a significant risk, it must carry pathogens, visit fields, and produce feces that support pathogen survival.
 We will first identify species that carry pathogenic E. coli, Salmonella, and Campylobacter by coupling existing studies with assays of field-collected feces.
 We will then experimentally compare E. coli survival between feces placed on different substrates (crops, organic/conventional soils, plastic mulch) and between feces from different species to determine whether bird feces could result in crop contamination.

 Improving our understanding of the risks associated with birds on produce farms could allow for more informed management, helping farmers avoid food-safety risks while taking advantage of some of the benefits that birds provide.
 For example, by consuming insect pests, birds can enhance farm yields and profits.
 Knowing when farmers could benefit from birds without incurring significant food-safety risk may improve food safety, bird conservation, and crop production outcomes.
 On the other hand, it is equally vital to know when food-safety risks preclude ‘win-win-win’ scenarios; for example, if species known to be effective reservoir hosts are often intruding into farms and defecating on produce.
-To help farmers identify and manage birds, we will produce a photographic guide that describes the food-safety risk >50 species wild bird species.
+To help farmers identify and manage birds, we will produce a photographic guide that describes the food-safety risk associated with >50wild bird species.

 Refinement